 Tustin Truck Accident Lawyer

-If you work in an office, you have legally mandated breaks that you must take if you work a certain number of hours.
-The same is true for truck drivers, except, when they don’t take their breaks, they put lives at risk.
+The skilled Bisnar Chase Tustin Truck Accident Lawyers have been helping aid clients win millions in compensation for the past 40 years.
 Fatigued and distracted driving is a serious problem for all motorists, but truck drivers who work beyond the federally mandated hours of service are operating large and dangerous vehicles that can do great damage.

 The Danger of Drowsy Driving

 The U.S. Department of Transportation issued a report stating that in 2012 3,887 people were killed in truck accidents.
-It also noted that in 2012 13 percent of truck drivers in big rig accidents were sleep deprived.
+It also noted that in one year 13 percent of truck drivers in big rig accidents were sleep deprived.

 - Of those accidents, 4,430 were a direct result of drowsy driving.